The Importance Of Supportive Friendships

 The results of an increasingly large number of studies show that online therapy can help individuals build stronger relationships while addressing mental health concerns.
 In a study titled “Building Closer Friendships in Social Anxiety Disorder”, researchers found that online therapy led to increased comfort with intimacy.
 The study also notes that participants experienced greater decreases in depression and loneliness corresponding to the amount of time they spent discussing their emotions with friends.

 If you’d like help developing healthy, supportive friendships, online therapy is available for you.
 With an online therapy platform like BetterHelp, you can participate in sessions remotely—through video call, voice call, or in-app messaging—which can be helpful if you’re not comfortable meeting in person due to social anxiety or similar concerns.
-Online therapy is also an affordable option—BetterHelp memberships start at $65 per week (billed every 4 weeks)—so you can save money for coffee dates with friends.
+Online therapy is also an affordable option—BetterHelp memberships start at $65 per week (based on factors such as your location, referral source, preferences, therapist availability and any applicable discounts or promotions that might apply)—so you can save money for coffee dates with friends.

 Takeaway